-The new NBA season just became even more accessible, with free to air broadcaster SBS announcing a multiyear deal which will see two regular season games shown per week live and in high definition on its Viceland channel.
+The 2019/20 NBA season is even more accessible, with free to air broadcaster SBS announcing a multiyear deal which will see two regular season games shown per week live and in high definition on its Viceland channel.

 The games which are aired will also be shown on the network’s streaming platform, SBS On Demand, where they will be available to watch either live or on-demand.
 The SBS website will feature additional NBA content to supplement the broadcast.
 The deal comes alongside a partnership with the WNBA which will see one game per week aired on SBS in 2020 and 2021, and soon after SBS began a partnership with the NBL.